NichHanson/NichHanson/README.md

 - 👀 I’m interested in science, bettering myself and the world around me.
 - 🌱 I’m currently learning The Odin Project!
 - 💞️ I’m looking to collaborate on projects in the near future
-- 📫 How to reach me: NichHanson@outlook.com
+- 📫 How to reach me: Here!

 <!---
 NichHanson/NichHanson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.